Ayush-Khandelwal-007/Ayush-Khandelwal-007/README.md

 ## So.
 This is me🥱 💁‍♂️

-Final Year Student pursuing Bachelors in Information Technology 🎓 from Indian Institute of Information Technology Allahabad 🏛 who is an ardent learner, a passionate developer🖥️,competative coder💡 and a great admirer of nature in the quest to dig interesting algorithms and patterns inspired by nature🌿.
+Working Professional with a Bachelors in Information Technology 🎓 from Indian Institute of Information Technology Allahabad 🏛 who is an ardent learner, a passionate developer🖥️,competative coder💡 and a great admirer of nature in the quest to dig interesting algorithms and patterns inspired by nature🌿.
 Have a keen interest in the latest and upcoming technologies👨‍💻 , cyber security🕸️  and their impact in our daily lives🤓.

 Currently practicing/learning........